Mental Health

 Knowledge in to practice: guideline implementation tools

-Guideline implementation tools help primary care providers, such as family physicians, nurses, nurse practitioners, in implementing the recommendations from the 2018 Canadian consensus guidelines on the primary care of adults with intellectual and developmental disabilities in to clinical practice.
+Guideline implementation tools help health care providers in implementing the recommendations from the 2018 Canadian consensus guidelines on the primary care of adults with intellectual and developmental disabilities in to clinical practice.

-Most tools in this section were developed in 2011 by the Developmental Disabilities Primary Care Initiative, which consisted of a group of clinicians and experts with experience in caring for adults with IDD.
-They are based on research evidence, as well as clinical knowledge and expertise.
+Tools in this section have been updated from tools developed in 2011 by the Developmental Disabilities Primary Care Initiative, a group of clinicians and experts with experience in caring for adults with IDD.
+The tools are based on research evidence, as well as clinical knowledge and expertise.
+Updated and new tools (2023) were revised and developed specifically with a trauma-informed care perspective.